sunjay/sunjay.github.io/_drafts/mutable-iterators.md

               found `Iterator`
 ```

-Even though we expected to borrow from `&'a mut [T]`, we end up borrowing from `&'b mut self` which
+Even though we expected to borrow from `&'a mut [T]` and get a `'a` lifetime, we can now see that we
-doesn't necessarily outlive `'a`.
-This is unfortunate, especially because we *know* that the items
+are getting the `'b` lifetime instead.
+This is unfortunate, especially because we *know* that the
-inside `self.items` will definitely have lifetime `'a`.
+items inside `self.items` definitely have lifetime `'a`.
+The compiler just can't see that because it
+is trying to borrow from `self` which doesn't have the right lifetime.
+The different rules for
+mutable references have prevented us from being able to write this code!

 ## The `mem::take` Trick

-**Don't lose hope!** There is a relatively simple trick that will allow us to fix this:
+**Don't lose hope!** There is a relatively simple trick that will allow us to fix this.
+The
-[`mem::take`].
-The `mem::take` function takes a value out of a mutable reference by replacing it
+[`mem::take`] function takes a value out of a mutable reference by replacing it with its default
-with its default value.
-This is *not* an `unsafe` function because the value you take is replaced
+value.
+This is not an `unsafe` function because we're still leaving something in the location we're
-with initialized memory.
-(Uninitialized memory is not allowed in Rust except in a few very specific
-places like [`MaybeUninit`].)

-For example:
+taking the value from.[^2]

+Here's an example of using `mem::take`:
 ([Rust Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=d95ae089db2ab491f7ad684633d45f1f))

 ```rust